Debs | Edited by Steve N

 According to the Licensing Act 2003 (Mandatory Licensing Conditions) Order 2010, which came into force in April 2010 and was updated in 2014, all restaurants in England and Wales that serve alcohol are legally required to give customers free tap water (the legislation for Scotland is the same, but it's a different act).
 Those that don't are under no obligation to do so.

-In Northern Ireland, however, there's no equivalent provision.
+In Northern Ireland, there's no equivalent provision.
 Restaurant owners don't have to provide anything free, though tap water is conventionally free in many restaurants.
-To avoid possible infringement of the Consumer Protection from Unfair Trading Regulations, restaurants should tell customers in advance that they charge for tap water.

-Rinse and repeat the answer to question one - though here it's much more likely pubs and clubs will serve alcohol, which is the trigger for having to give you free water (in order to help combat the effects of binge drinking).
+Rinse and repeat the answer to the question above - though here it's much more likely pubs and clubs will serve alcohol, which is the trigger for having to give you free water (in order to help combat the effects of binge drinking).

 Licensed cafes are rarer, so check before expecting free water to go with your latte.